adrianyorke/forbiddenplanet/README.md

 There are two main methods: using pip or installing the latest version from source code.
 #### Install using pip:
 `$ pip install robotframework`
-#### Install by git cloning the repository from git hub and run setup.py:
+#### Install by git cloning the repository from GitHub and run setup.py:
 `$ git clone https://github.com/robotframework/robotframework.git`

 ### 2.3 Installation of Robot Framework Database Library
 #### Install using pip:
 `$ pip install robotframework-database-library`
-### 2.4 Clone git hub repository for participants that wish to follow along
+### 2.4 Clone GitHub repository for this workshop
+#### Clone the GitHub repository which contains workshop documentation and examples:
 `$ git clone https://github.com/adrianyorke/forbiddenplanet`

 ## 3. Python Database API Specification v2.0